BailFacile/laravel-challenge/README.md

 **⚙️ Parameters**

 - Required `document_id` parameter
-- Only document that are not locked can be deleted
+- Only documents that are not locked can be deleted

 **➡️ Response**

 Should return deleted Document on success or failure of request
 ## ⭐ Bonus

-#### Each document type should have corresponding blade template (view)
+#### Each DocumentType should have corresponding blade template (view)

 Each DocumentType should have a specific blade template (view) linked to it.
 Insert random HTML in each template.
 Have a function where you return the corresponding view (in HTML) for each document.